luidymorais/luidymorais.github.io/_posts/en/2016-07-07-start-here-en.markdown

 I wanna practice my knowledge in english and share a little bit of my IT experience among people.

-I live in Brazil and I've learned the english and I haven't have opportunity to practice them, I believe I can do this by writing.
+I live in Brazil and I've learned the english and I haven't have the opportunity to practice them, I believe I can do this by writing.

 Probably I'll make mistakes and if you see one, don't hesitate on telling me.